yokolet/new-note/_posts/2017-06-02-parens-love.md

 #### The idea to generate valid parentheses   ####

-Despite the simple problem descriptoin and simple input (only one integer), This problem needs some considerations.
+Despite the simple problem description and simple input (only one integer), This problem needs some considerations.
 If I draw pictures of n = 2 and n = 3, parens trees look like this: